las-r/games-python/README.md

 # Small Games Python
 A collection of small games and game remakes written in Python.

+The goal of this repository is to provide **simple, readable, and beginner-friendly** implementations of games.
+Each game is intentionally kept small so that the code is **easy to understand, modify, and learn from**.

 ### What does "Small" mean?
-Small means ≤3 files required.

-This means the only reason files should be used is for basic game info, such as a word list.
+Small means **≤5 files required**.
+Most games should only be a single file.

+Additional files **only exist when necessary**, such as:
+- Word lists for guessing games
+- Small configuration or data files
+- Simple assets required by the game

 ### How is this organized?
-The repository is organized into folders.
-Each folder represents the user interface for a game:
+Games are organized by user interface type.
+Each folder contains games that use the same type of interface.

+Current categories:
 - [Command-Line](https://github.com/las-r/small-games-python/tree/main/cli)
 - [Pygame](https://github.com/las-r/small-games-python/tree/main/pygame)

 ### How can I contribute?
 Check the [guidelines](https://github.com/las-r/small-games-python/blob/main/CONTRIBUTING.md).

+### License
+This repository is under the [MIT License](https://github.com/las-r/small-games-python/blob/main/LICENSE).